by Andrea M. Darcy

 Try therapy.
 A counsellor or psychotherapist creates a safe, non judgmental space for you to get honest about how you really feel about yourself and your life.
 You can then start to recognise the ways you can move forward and feel more confident.

 Ready to stop chasing approval and start being yourself?
 Harley Therapy puts you in touch with top London therapists in comfortable central offices.
 Not in London or the UK?
-Our booking site connects you to UK-wide counsellors and psychotherapists and Skype therapists ready to listen no matter where you live in the world.
+Our booking site connects you to online therapists ready to listen no matter where you live in the world.